JeremyBenson11/text-game-parser/README.md

 			  let command = "push the blue button on the red machine";
 # languages

-The JavaScript version needs debugging.
 If project is completed would be interested in porting to other languages.

 # notes

 This is a work in progress.
 There are some issues with error handling.
+This is most levied to the end user of the class.
+Check the issues tab for information.